cloudxunuo/MarpPostProcess/README.md

 - Open `src\example\example.html` to see example
 - New features:
     - Clicking an image to show the original image, a feature that Marp for VS Code does not support.
+    - Publish HTML slide as a single HTML file if you don't reference any video (by default).
+        - If you reference any video, you can publish HTML slide as a folder.
     - Post process after `Marp CLI`, you can add new features based on this project.

 - Official documentation site: https://marpit.marp.app/markdown